About Team

 Vice President, AI & Space Products

 Samara is the Vice President of AI & Space Products at Mission Control and has a unique background spanning business strategy, analytics, physics and product innovation.
 Samara holds a PhD from the University of Oxford, and MSc degrees in Physics and Mathematics from the University of British Columbia.
+She is an innovator at heart, having applied AI and predictive analytics across disciplines and industries, including space, biotech, tech and banking.
 Outside of work, she enjoys running and hiking.

 Yolanda Brown